Dr. Gita Zarnegar, Ph.D., Psy.D., MFT – Clinical Advisor

 Melissa is responsible for providing Tharros House with empirically supported practices, and more recently, has employed Martin Seligman’s scientific model of happiness.
 She draws upon tenants of positive psychology and applying it to individuals in recovery, with the belief that all people can flourish.

 Melissa pulls from her extensive knowledge from years in the medical field in the area of Occupational Therapy.
 As a Boston area native, she is returning home after nine years in Los Angeles working with individuals recovering from a variety of conditions and illnesses, including mood disorders and substance use disorder.
 Melissa is currently finishing her Master’s Thesis at Harvard University and will be starting a Doctoral Program in Clinical Psychology at William James College in September 2017.
 She is motivated by a strong desire to help addicts and alcoholics find value and meaning in their lives and what drives them to make a change.

-Darren joined the Tharros House team after spending 2 years in the Los Angeles recovery community.
-In his leadership role at Tharros House, Darren interfaces with clients, the House Manager, and support staff.
-Darren’s primary focus is to promote client development of life skills that will serve their long-term sobriety.
-Darren holds a BA from Stonehill College and was most recently the General Manager of The Living Rebos Sober livings in LA.
-In that role, he was responsible for the daily operations of 2 structured sober living homes.
+Darren originally joined the Tharros House team in 2015 after spending 2 years working in the Los Angeles recovery community.
+In his leadership role at Teras House, Darren interfaces with clients, families, and our support staff.
+Darren’s primary focus is to promote client development of recovery skills that will serve their long-term sobriety.
+Darren holds a BA from Stonehill College and was most recently the Assistant Director at Tharros House.

 Donna Wolfe- Vocational Coach